mozilla/ActiveData/docs/Qb_Tutorial.md

 `edges` Clause
 --------------

-The `edges` clause works just like `groupby` except its domain is unaffected by the filter:
+The `edges` clause works just like `groupby` except its domain is unaffected by the filter.
+This means that all parts of the domain will be represented in the result-set, even in the case when no records are in that part.
+Furthermore, every domain has a `null` part representing the records that are outside the domain.

 ```javascript
 {